amandaguglieri/hackinglife/docs/az-900-preparation.md

 Azure RBAC uses an allow model.
 When you're assigned a role, Azure RBAC allows you to perform actions within the scope of that role.
 If one role assignment grants you read permissions to a resource group and a different role assignment grants you write permissions to the same resource group, you have both read and write permissions on that resource group.

+You can have up to 2000 role assignments in each subscription.

 ### Zero trust model

 Traditionally, corporate networks were restricted, protected, and generally assumed safe.
 Only managed computers could join the network, VPN access was tightly controlled, and personal devices were frequently restricted or blocked.